Girma35/Girma35/README.md

 ## 🚀 About Me

-I am a passionate software developer with a strong focus on Python.
-With 1 year of experience as a freelancer, I have a deep understanding of Python and its ecosystem, and I am always excited to take on new challenges and build innovative solutions.
+I am a passionate software developer with a strong focus on MERN stack development.
+With 1 year of experience as a freelancer, I have a deep understanding of MongoDB, Express.js, React, and Node.js, and I am always excited to take on new challenges and build innovative solutions.

-- 🌱 I’m currently learning Flutter and Dart.
+- 🌱 I’m currently learning React and React Native.
-- 👯 I’m looking to collaborate on interesting open-source Django projects.
+- 👯 I’m looking to collaborate on interesting open-source MERN stack projects.
-- 💬 Ask me about Python, Django, Flask, Data Science, or anything related to software development.
+- 💬 Ask me about JavaScript, React, Node.js, MongoDB, or anything related to software development.
 - 📫 How to reach me: girmawakeyo4@gmail.com.
 - 😄 Pronouns: he.
 - ⚡ Fun fact: I am a biker.